 The MSCI China A Inclusion Indexes represent the China A share portion of the MSCI China Index.
-As of today, these indexes are equivalent to the MSCI China A Large Cap Provisional Index.
-However, they will continue to reflect the then current inclusion of China A shares in Emerging Markets while the existing MSCI China Provisional Indexes will be discontinued.
 These indexes are also calculated using the CNH and CNY rates similar to the MSCI China A Indexes.

 In addition, MSCI will also continue to calculate the MSCI China A Onshore Indexes which are based on the Domestic Inclusion Factor (DIF) that is not subject to FOL and constructed only on the basis of the China A Equity Universe.
 Until March 1 2018, these indexes were named the MSCI China A Indexes.